chrisammon3000/aws-cdk-ec2-neo4j/README.md

 # aws-cdk-ec2-neo4j
-CDK application to deploy a Neo4j instance on an EC2 instance.
+CDK application to deploy a Neo4j instance on an Amazon EC2.

 ## Table of Contents
 - [aws-cdk-ec2-neo4j](#aws-cdk-ec2-neo4j)